ceponatia/copilot-changelog/README.md

 - Posted item IDs are stored in `seen.json`.
 - Future runs skip anything already recorded.
 - Delete `seen.json` if you want to re‑post historical items (not recommended for production).

+In CI, `seen.json` is cached between runs to avoid duplicate posts across runners.

+## Scheduling note

+The schedule is `0 22 * * *` (22:00 UTC) which aligns with ~5pm Eastern Standard Time.
+During Eastern Daylight Time, 5pm ET corresponds to 21:00 UTC; if you need an exact “5pm America/New_York” trigger year‑round, use a manual run or adjust the cron seasonally.

 ## Troubleshooting